Exclusive: Boeing nears $3.5 billion 737 MAX jet deal with Japan's ANA - sources

 By Eric M. Johnson

-SEATTLE (Reuters) - Boeing Co is close to a deal worth $3.5 billion at list prices to sell 30 Boeing 737 MAX jetliners to ANA Holdings, two people familiar with the matter said.
+SEATTLE (Reuters) - Boeing Co is close to a deal worth $3.5 billion at list prices to sell 30 737 MAX jetliners to Japan's biggest carrier, ANA Holdings, two people familiar with the matter said.

-The deal is the first sale in Japan for the newest version of Boeing's best-selling 737 family and marks a reversal for Europe's Airbus, five years after the same airline became the first Japanese carrier to pick the competing A320neo.
+A deal would be the first sale in Japan for the newest version of Boeing's best-selling 737 family.
+Five years ago, ANA was also the first carrier from the country to pick the competing A320neo narrowbody from France's Airbus SE.

-The Boeing 737 MAX and Airbus A320neo have amassed thousands of orders due to significant fuel savings offered by a new generation of engines.
+Boeing and Airbus, the world's two top planemakers, have amassed thousands of orders for their narrowbody jets on significant fuel savings offered by a new generation of engines, but they continue to battle for global market share, with the U.S. firm chipping away at its European rival's recent lead.

-But the world's largest plane makers continue to wage fierce market battles, while Boeing has been chipping away at Airbus's recent lead in the market for such medium-haul airplanes.
+At end-March, 81 percent of ANA's aircraft with more than 100 seats were Boeing built, the carrier's website shows.

-Japan says its markets for manufactured goods are open, although it does protect politically sensitive farm products.
+ANA's rival Japan Airlines Co.
+Ltd also operates a mostly Boeing fleet, giving the U.S. company its most dominant position in any major aviation market.

-In September, Trump and Japanese Prime Minister Shinzo Abe agreed to start trade talks in an arrangement that appeared, temporarily at least, to protect Japanese automakers from further tariffs on their exports, which make up about two-thirds of Japan's $69 billion trade surplus with the United States.
+In September, Trump and Japanese Prime Minister Shinzo Abe agreed to start trade talks that appeared, temporarily at least, to protect Japanese automakers from further tariffs on their exports, which make up about two-thirds of Japan's trade surplus with the United States.

-Japan has insisted the new Trade Agreement on Goods would not be a wide-ranging free trade agreement, but U.S. Trade Representative Robert Lighthizer said last year he was aiming for a full free-trade deal requiring approval by Congress.
+Japan has insisted any pact would not be a wide-ranging free trade agreement, but U.S. Trade Representative Robert Lighthizer said last year he was aiming for a full free-trade deal requiring approval by Congress.

-(Reporting by Eric M. Johnson in Seattle and by Reuters bureaus; Editing by GV De Clercq and David Evans)
+(Reporting by Eric M. Johnson in Seattle; additional reporting by Ritsuko Ando and Tim Kelly in Tokyo; Editing by GV De Clercq, David Evans and Himani Sarkar)

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)